 Let me recount another “event.”
 At a symposium, three of the non-installation type inspectors stated installers were responsible for misspecification of floor covering.
 Yes, they were stating that.
 I was sitting behind the Honorable James Walker who colorfully confirmed my comment that, “Don’t enough inspectors wrongfully blame the installers already?”
 When pressed as to how they could possibly blame the installer, the inspectors confessed that to blame the specifier, i.e. the salesperson or retailer who sold the job, would get them in trouble with the manufacturers and they would not receive any future work from the manufacturers.
 Yes, they actually said that.
 I will not make any comments further upon that except to say, it is a “lead in” into the “guts” of my article, or, rant and rave.

 Because many inspectors lack the necessary installation knowledge, installers can be wrongly blamed for failures.
-The sad old inspector’s saying, “If in doubt, blame the installer,” is unfortunately more true today by those inspectors and may be more evident than years ago when the majority of the “working” inspectors had either contractors or installation backgrounds.
+The sad old inspector’s saying, “If in doubt, blame the installer,” is unfortunately more true today by those inspectors and may be more evident than years ago when the majority of the “working” inspectors had either contractor or installation backgrounds.
 When I started inspecting, it was not unusual to have “rush” jobs where I would meet with installers to measure bow/skew or pattern problems to help the installers.
 I have not had such a request in many, many, many years.
 I have not heard of other inspectors having such requests (but they may).
 Fifteen or more years ago, yes, it was part of an inspector’s job.
-The grizzled old inspector with 25 to 30 years installation experience who could pin point exactly the problem helping the installers save the job are long gone.
+The grizzled old inspector with 25 to 30 years installation experience who could pinpoint exactly the problem, helping the installers save the job, are long gone.
 In some ways, years ago an inspector was also a “field tech.”
-Today, there are legal liabilities by both the commissioning party and the inspector, plus, the commissioning party today will not have the first hand personal knowledge of the inspectors experience and knowledge as in past years.
+Today, there are legal liabilities by both the commissioning party and the inspector, plus, the commissioning party will not have the first hand personal knowledge of the inspectors experience and knowledge as in past years.
 There are too many inspectors and too many who lack the knowledge and skill.
-Manufacturers cannot take the “chance”.
+Manufacturers cannot take the “chance.”
 They will not want to take a chance the inspector may not have the knowledge and experience to help on the job resulting in a loss of confidence, maybe a sales account or worse problems.
 It is safer to (only) have the inspector “inspect for manufacturing concerns” (PC HERE).
 In today’s world, they are no longer called manufacturing defects.
-Defects are called “concerns”.
+Defects are called “concerns.”
 Call me old fashioned, but, a person or company should take responsibility for their actions.
 A defect is a defect and it is true it is a concern but the concern is a concern because it is, defective!

 Promote by any means necessary – unethical or immoral is acceptable